-Facebook A/B Testing in 2026: The Complete Guide (Plus a Faster Alternative)
+Facebook A/B Testing in 2026: Complete Guide [+ Free Pre-Launch Alternative]

 Facebook A/B testing, also called split testing in Meta’s Ads Manager, is the most widely used creative testing method for paid social.
 It’s built into the platform, it’s free to use, and when done correctly it produces statistically valid decisions about which creative, audience, or placement performs better.
 This guide covers how the tool works, best practices for setting up tests that actually produce clean data, and where the approach breaks down, plus a faster alternative for the situations where A/B testing isn’t practical.